NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 The images and (adjusted) cameras for individual sensors should be put in separate files, but in the same overall order as before, to be able reuse the match files.
-Then, the image files will be passed to the ``--image-list`` option with comma as separator (no spaces), and the same for the camera files.
+Then, the image lists will be passed to the ``--image-list`` option with comma as separator (no spaces), and the same for the camera lists.
 The bundle adjustment command becomes::

   bundle_adjust --solve-intrinsics                \